Alex-Dell1/Masters-thesis/README.md

 classical random walks, the class of graphs over which quantum walks may be performed is severely restricted by the condition of unitarity.

-After reviewing the general construction of quantum walks, this thesis investigates their limits, exploring the properties that characterize the directed graphs over which they may be performed.
+After reviewing the general construction of quantum walks, the thesis investigates their limits, exploring the properties that characterize the directed graphs over which they may be performed.
 The analysis is also conducted with respect to coined quantum walks, a generalization of quantum walks.
 In this regard, the underlying graph of a coined quantum walk on a regular graph is known to be the line